kijiproject/kiji/kijiproject.github.com/_posts/userguide/2012-01-01-managing-data.md

     /** Locality group name aliases. */
     array<string> aliases = [];

-    /** When false, the locality group and its famillies are not visible. */ boolean enabled = true;
+    /** When false, the locality group and its families are not visible. */ boolean enabled = true;

     /** User description of the locality group. */